RoPi0n/ASMLLI/README.md

 # ASMLLI
 Assembly-Like Language Interprer.

-Small, Fast, Low memory usage and functionality!
+Crossplatform, Small, Fast, Low memory usage and unreall functionality!

 I wrote it a long time ago, as a very experienced developer.
 Some parts of its code can drive you crazy.
 Be careful opening the source code.
 I found it among his files.
 After 15 minutes of refactoring, commit that)